 Tabor, one of the smaller online schools in Kansas, serves just under 600 students from a campus in Hillsboro and through a distance education program.
 This Anabaptist college offers a wide selection of online degrees at the associate, bachelor’s, and master’s levels.

-Tabor is regionally accredited from the Higher Learning Commission (HLC).
+Tabor College is regionally accredited by the Higher Learning Commission (HLC).

 Online schools in Kansas allow learners to pursue their personal interests and professional goals.
 When it comes to seeking value from an education, students should research factors beyond cost, such as a school’s academic rigor and quality of instruction.
 Fortunately, some of the most affordable online colleges in Kansas combine quality of instruction and academic rigor with flexibility and convenience.